edgarnet/SLA/en_es/spanish.md

 ## The Subject Becomes

->And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth. - John 1:14

 ### Introduction

 The focus of this segment is to define the use of adjectives in speech.
 Some languages may not require the use of articles or verbs to depict subjects, whereby the following exercises should be adapted accordingly.